It takes 10 years to grow a tree, 2 years to create Agarwood, 168 hours to "cook" this Warming Sun Agarwood Oil.

 Grind these Oud into powder

-The result: brain-stimulating good
+The result: brain-stimulating aroma

 Take a small dab from a bottle on your wrist or a cotton pad.

-The magic happens at the moment you take a sniff and inhale deeply from either your wrist on a cotton pad.
+The magic happens the moment you take a sniff and inhale deeply from either your wrist on a cotton pad.
 A sensational pleasant feeling washes through your nose.
 The accord includes warm woody, a hint of spice and herbaceous, subtle floral.
 After several hours, it dries down to balsamic vanillic ouddy.

 How to apply